manasi517/Covid-data-analysis/README.md

 # Covid-data-analysis

 Covid-data-analysis aims to analyze daily count of covid cases for various months.
-The data is devided into daily count of number of cases and cumulative count divided into multiple groups.
+The data is divided into daily count of number of cases and cumulative count divided into multiple groups.
 Cumulative data divided into below groups:
 * Age groups
 * Hospitalized Age groups